- Lawyer, State Government

 He was appointed to the Texas Supreme Court by then-Gov. George W. Bush in 1995.

-He was first elected attorney general in 2002 and is serving his third term.
-He is the longest-serving attorney general in state history.
+He was first elected attorney general in 2002, and was the longest-serving attorney general in state history before being elected governor in 2014.

 His wife, Cecilia, is an educator and has worked for Harden Healthcare, a senior health network.